 - Treatment planning conferences

-If you do not have a Ph.D. in Medical Physics, you will be required to take additional courses through the Mayo Graduate School to satisfy the requirements of AAPM Report 197S.
+If you do not have a Ph.D. in medical physics, you are required to take additional courses through Mayo Graduate School to satisfy the requirements of AAPM Report No. 197S.

 Research training is integrated into the three-year program and coordinated with your clinical training.
 Research involves projects directly related to clinical applications of physics in the practice of radiation oncology.

-The environment and large patient volume at Mayo Clinic in Rochester will prepare you for all aspects of clinical medical physics practice.
-Involvement in the applied research of the medical practice will further strengthen your academic skills.
-You will be expected to participate in national medical physics and/or radiation oncology meetings.
+The environment and large patient volume at Mayo Clinic's campus in Rochester, Minnesota, prepares you for all aspects of clinical medical physics practice.
+Involvement in the applied research of the medical practice further strengthens your academic skills.
+You are expected to participate in national medical physics and/or radiation oncology meetings.

-Graduates of this program are expected to take board certification exams offered by the American Board of Radiology.
+Graduates of the Radiation Oncology Clinical Medical Physics Residency and Fellowship are expected to take board certification exams offered by the American Board of Radiology.
 To date, all of our graduates have passed these exams.